Fire Protection Accreditation Scheme (FPAS)

 'Recognised Business' provisions.

-more detailed overview of accreditation classes, accreditation
+detailed overview of these accreditation classes, please refer to

 Other classes will come on-stream over time, including 'Install